Nature Walks in Shellharbour

 Bass Point is one of the most significant indigenous heritage sites in NSW and there is a self-guided Aboriginal cultural walk through the reserve.
 There is archaeological evidence that Bass Point was a campsite and meeting place for Aboriginal people some 20,000 years before the arrival of Europeans in Australia.

-You’ll find more walking trails through littoral rainforest in the Killalea Reserve.
-It’s also home to two famous National Surfing Reserves, The Farm and Mystics, as well as a campground and barbecue facilities.
-As you wander in the park, there is a lagoon where seabirds breed and vantage points for whale watching.
+You’ll find more walking trails through littoral rainforest in the Killalea Reserve which is also home to two famous National Surfing Reserves, The Farm and Mystics, as well as a campground and barbecue facilities.
+As you wander in the reserve, there is a lagoon where seabirds breed and vantage points for whale watching.

-Wander around the foreshore of Lake Illawarra and admire the abundant birdlife, from waders to pelicans.
-The Lake foreshore also provides insight into local cultural identity through a series of sculptural totem poles depicting stories of the city along the Art Trail.
+Further north, wander around the foreshore of Lake Illawarra and admire the abundant birdlife, from waders to pelicans.
+The lake foreshore also provides insight into local cultural identity through a series of sculptural totem poles depicting stories of the city along the Art Trail.